-This is not the first or the last time that anything other than the rapist will be held responsible for Indian women getting raped.
-A swami something or the other was ‘trending’ on Facebook a while back for mouthing asinine stuff like women are getting raped because of worshipping Shani.
-Yes.
+This is not the first or the last time that a “rape victim” is ‘trending’ on Facebook.
 It is ridiculous that we spout hashtags and talk endlessly about the victim’s loss of “dignity” but what is worse is armchair activists taking umbrage over the issue.
 These are the people who actually do not give a crap about rape.
-They are the ones (or should I say ‘you’?) who post everything from the Nirbhaya case to this Swami’s stupid comments on your page with a comment expressing disgust and shock and loathing, but will never get a grip on their own mindset.
+They are the ones (or should I say ‘you’?) who post everything from the Nirbhaya case to #JusticeforAsifa on your page with a comment expressing disgust and shock and loathing, but will never get a grip on their own mindset.

 I know so many of you who post or “share” such links and obnoxious videos and pictures with politicians and rapists talking rot and stupid photos of Deepika’s cleavage or Kate Middleton’s Marilyn moment with remarks like “wtf” and other forms of disbelief and shock and rage.
 The discussion is often just a momentary reaction, no deep, meaningful conversations on even exploring their own gut reaction.
 Because aside from the collective revulsion towards the perpetrator, what is it that you all feel exactly?